jaenicke/MTCL/README.md

 Todo
 ----
-I'd like to add:
+I'd like to add (partially done):
-- dynamic creation of the controls at runtime as alternative to the usage of resource
+- ~~dynamic creation of the controls at runtime as alternative to the usage of resource~~
-- at least positioning and a few other basic properties
+- ~~at least positioning and~~ a few other basic properties
 - after this a few new controls as a progressbar

 You would like to contribute?